 own collection as a bonus for taking on this task.
 The entire

-endeavor including an auction 2,000 miles away and was accomplished in a
+endeavor including an auction 2,000 miles away was accomplished in a

 little over 6 months.
-Selling off other collections have taken longer, and should, and each
+Selling off other collections has taken longer, and should, and each

-collection has to be handled according to what is best, not just what is fastest
+collection should be handled according to what is best, not just what is fastest

 or most convenient.